Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Derivation and Analysis

-Below we present a summary of our analysis.
-Formal claims and their proofs are given in~\cref{sec:ST-analysis}. \paragraph{Invariances} Observe that binary activations stay invariant under transformations: $\sign(a_i - z_i) = \sign(T(a_i) - T(z_i))$ for any strictly monotone mapping $T$.
-Consistently, {\em the ST gradient by~\cref{alg:STE} is also invariant to $T$}.
-In contrast, empirical straight-through approaches, in which the derivative proxy is hand-designed fail to maintain this property.
-In particular, rescaling the proxy leads to different estimators.
-Furthermore, when applying transform $T = F$ (the noise cdf), the backpropagation rule in line 5 of~\cref{alg:STE} becomes equivalent to using the identity proxy.
-Hence we see that a common description of ST in the literature ``to back-propagate through the hard threshold function as if it had been the identity function'' is also correct, {\em but only for the case of uniform noise}.
-Otherwise, and especially for deterministic ST, it is ambiguous as the result crucially depends on what transformations are applied under the hard threshold. \paragraph{Bias Analysis \Rom{1}} When ST is unbiased?
+\Rom{1} When ST is unbiased?
 As we used linearization as the only biased approximation, it follows that {\em \cref{alg:STE} is unbiased if the objective function $\L$ is multilinear in $\vx$.} A simple counter-example, where ST is biased, is $\L(x)= x^2$.
-In this case the expected value of the loss is $1$, independently of $a$ that determines $x=\sign(a-z)$ while the true gradient is zero.
+In this case the expected value of the loss is $1$, independently of $a$ that determines $x$; and the true gradient is zero.
 However the expected ST gradient is $\E [2 F'(a) 2 x] = 4 F'(a) (2 F(a) -1)$, which may be positive or negative depending on $a$.
 On the other hand, any function of binary variables has an equivalent multilinear expression.
 In particular, if we consider $\L(\vx) = \|\vW\vx{-}\vy\|^2$, analyzed by~\citet{yin2019understanding}, then $\tilde \L(\vx) = \|\vW\vx{-}\vy\|^2 - \sum_{i}x_i^2 \|\vW_{:,i}\|^2 + \sum_i \|\vW_{:,i}\|^2$ {\em coincides with $\L$ on all binary configurations and is multilinear}.
-It follows that ST applied to $\tilde \L$ gives an unbiased gradient estimate of $\E [\L]$.
+It follows that ST applied to $\tilde \L$ gives an unbiased gradient estimate of $\E [\L]$, an immediate improvement compared to~\cite{yin2019understanding}.
 In the special case when $\L$ is linear in $\vx$, the ST estimator is not only unbiased but has a zero variance, \ie, it is exact.
-This surprising fact follows easily from the derivation.